dxos/dxos/packages/devtools/devtools-extension/README.md

 A channel is then setup to forward messages between the devtools panel and app client following the client RPC interface.
 The panel and the content script communicate through the background script using the webextension API as they [do not have direct access to each other](https://developer.chrome.com/docs/extensions/mv3/devtools/#content-script-to-devtools).
 The injected script sends messages through the content script via window events as it [does not have access to the webextension APIs](https://developer.chrome.com/docs/extensions/mv3/devtools/#evaluated-scripts-to-devtools).

+### Extension startup sequence

+1. SDK sets `window.__DXOS__` hook.
+1. Content script is injected into the page automatically by browser.
+    1. Allows messaging with the page.
+1. Devtools page is created.
+    1. Waits for `window.__DXOS__` hook to appear.
+    1. Creates devtools panel.
+1. Devtools panel is loaded.
+    1. Calls content script to inject script into the page to setup a RPC server for the application client.
+    1. Client API connects to the `window.__DXOS__` hook.
+    1. Client API sends "ready" message.
+1. Devtools panel is ready.

 ## References